ah970/ca3/README.md

 The log file (by default a file called `ca3.log` in the same directory as `main.py` contains a list of events that have happened.
 This log is relatively detailed and is intended as a diagnostic tool in the event of a crash.

+## Miscellaneous
+The license and author for this project can be found in the `LICENSE` file.

+This project is hosted on GitHub [here](https://github.com/ah970/ca3).